Back To Top

 Now only slightly cheaper than newer model

-On the watch's homepage, you'll spot three key features that I've found have genuinely improved my running fitness and recovery: Training Load (your workout intensity and suggested intensity needed to improve fitness; Running Fitness, a prediction of your race times for 5km, 10km, half-marathon, and marathon distances; and Training Status, which reveals your trends in your training and offers tips to improve fitness.
+On the watch's homepage, you'll find your workout profiles for various running types (including Road, Trail, Track, and Indoor).
+Scroll, and you'll see your Training Load (your workout intensity and suggested intensity needed to improve fitness); Running Fitness, a prediction of your race times for 5km, 10km, half-marathon, and marathon distances; and Training Status, which reveals your trends in your training and offers tips to improve fitness.

-But what I love most about the Coros range of running watches generally is how easy they are to use.
+But what I love most about the Coros brand, and why it's always at the top of my list for fitness trackers generally, is how easy the watches are to use.
 Not just on your wrist, but in the app as well.
 Even if you're not familiar with the metrics available (like ground contact time and vertical oscillation), it doesn't matter.
 The app is so intuitive and full of information tidbits that explain all the data points and how they apply to you.
 Whether you're totally new to running or a marathon runner, you'll learn something.

 Lauren Scott and Grace Walsh wearing the Garmin Forerunner 265